 Seize opportunities while they’re available

-With estate, gift and generation-skipping transfer (GST) tax exemptions at record-high levels, far fewer taxpayers need to worry about being subject to these taxes.
-But Congress could still pass legislation at any time making estate tax law changes — and not necessarily for the better.
-So whether or not you’d be subject to estate taxes under the current exemptions, it’s a good idea to consider whether you can seize opportunities to potentially lock in tax savings today.
+Because the Tax Cuts and Jobs Act (TCJA) has put estate, gift and generation-skipping transfer (GST) tax exemptions at record-high levels, far fewer taxpayers are worrying about these taxes.
+But the high exemptions currently are available only through 2025.
+And Congress could pass legislation that reduces the limits sooner.
+So whether or not you’d be subject to estate taxes under the current exemptions, it’s a good idea to consider if you can seize opportunities to potentially lock in tax savings today.
 Those same opportunities might not be available in the future.

 To avoid unintended consequences, review your estate plan in light of the changing exemption.
 A review will allow you to make the most of available exemptions and ensure your assets will be distributed according to your wishes.

-The gift tax continues to follow the estate tax exemption and rates.
+The gift tax continues to follow the estate tax, so the gift tax exemption also increases under the TCJA.
 (See the Chart “Transfer tax exemptions and rates.”)
 Any gift tax exemption used during your lifetime reduces the estate tax exemption available at death.
-Using up some of your exemption during your lifetime can be tax-smart, depending on your situation and goals.
-(See the Case Study "When 'taxable' gifts save taxes.")
+Making tax-free wealth transfers to take advantage of the higher exemption amount before it potentially “sunsets” could save substantial tax.

-But keep in mind that you can exclude certain gifts of up to $14,000 per recipient each year ($28,000 per recipient if your spouse elects to split the gift with you or you’re giving community property) without using up any of your gift and estate tax exemption.
-Note that the 2017 exclusion amount hasn't increased over the 2016 amount.
-Although the exclusion is adjusted for inflation, it increases only in $1,000 increments.
-So it typically goes up only every few years.
-It might go up again in 2018.
+But keep in mind that you can exclude certain gifts of up to $15,000 per recipient in 2019 ($30,000 per recipient if your spouse elects to split the gift with you or you’re giving community property) without using up any of your gift and estate tax exemption.

-Warning: You need to use your 2017 exclusion by December 31, 2017.
+Warning: You need to use your annual exclusion by December 31.
 The exclusion doesn’t carry over from year to year.
-For example, if you don’t make an annual exclusion gift to your granddaughter this year, you can’t add $14,000 to your 2018 exclusion to make a $28,000 tax-free gift to her next year.
+For example, if you didn't make an annual exclusion gift to your granddaughter in 2018, you can’t add $15,000 to your 2019 exclusion to make a $30,000 tax-free gift to her this year.
 (See the Case Study “Why annual exclusion gifts can be a powerful tax-saver” for an example of just how powerful the annual exclusion can be.)